-feedback and setting expectations of

-standards, offering an opportunity for open-ended learning through self-reflection and improvement.
+feedback and setting expectations of standards, offering an opportunity for open-ended learning through self-reflection and improvement.

 Students of fashion design are expected to create a minimum of five original pieces for a clothing line with the integration of trend research and creative response.
-The process is documented, findings are compiled and presented orally as well as in writing through a capston and presented orally as well as in writing through a capstone report.
+The process is documented, findings are compiled and presented orally as well as in writing through a capstone